dasmuli/Scrub2/README.md

 in conjunction with some heavy animation was difficult to use (read: brutal on cpu).
 Thus, animation in Scrub2 is turned off by default.

-I still liked the synchronous actions from webssocket commands, but it is really not necessary.
+I still like the synchronous actions from webssocket commands, but it is really not necessary.
 Merging and commmitting on demand is a lot better.

 Regarding the future, some TLS, local AES encryption of data before sending it to the